upALX/study-hub-backend/java/to-do-list/README.md

 **If you exist, give the project a star 🌟**

 ### Overview
-This project is about an task management developed with Java and Sprint boot.
+This project is about an task management developed with Java and Spring boot.

 ---